C-C-Coalback/Conquest-LCG-server/README.md

   -Actually updating the game.
 (Partially complete, under active development.)

   -Sending the current board-state back to the users.
-(Mostly complete, cards in victory display are not sent.
-Also currently both players hands are shown, even though really each player should only be shown their own hand.)
+(Mostly complete, currently both players hands are shown, even though really each player should only be shown their own hand.)

   -Closing a game when it is complete.